 Remark 1.
-Interestingly, we remark that if one could reveal the number of 0s and 1s in the input, it would be trivial to rely on a selection network to realize 1-bit sorting; however, in our problem formulation, this count must be hidden.
+Interestingly, if one could reveal the number of 0s and 1s in the input, it would be trivial to rely on a selection network to realize 1-bit sorting; however, in our formulation, this count must be hidden.